UtrechtUniversity/Workshop-IRAS/docs/overview.md

 ### II.
 Example program in R: Recognizing Hand-written Digits with Machine Learning

 Throughout the workshop we will use a small Machine Learning (ML) program which can learn to recognize digitized handwritten digits.
 This is a rather famous example in Machine Learning.
-We will run an R script on your local computer and by doing so we will notice why & when we are in need of an HPC.
+We will run an R script on your local computer and by doing so we will notice "why & when" we are in need of an HPC.

 _<[course material](./intro_svm.md)>_